 - to analyze the initial design for verifying the proposed solutions;

-- to complete the design according the defined performances and cost ranges.
+- to complete the design according to the defined performances and cost ranges.

 The next activity was the acquisition and description of design rules, i.e., rules used by the designer for choosing among several alternatives and for positioning, connecting and dimensioning functional elements of the engine head.
 We tried to explicit these rules in terms of constraints, equations, geometrical relations, conditional statements, and so on.
 This phase was fundamental in order to obtain, in the following phases, a model satisfying the designer expectations.
 We experimented that only a small part of the designer know-how and engineering rules can be mapped in an explicit form useful for being inserted in a computational model, [2, 3].
 For example, the optimization of inlet and exhausts ports shape involves so many and so complex rules,

 methods and experiences that could be inserted only partially in the model.
-Furthermore, talking with the designer, we found out the design steps logical sequence and the priority associated to each target; this helped us to plan the work and to join results from each sub problem.
+Furthermore, talking with the designer, we found out the design steps logical sequence and the priority associated with each target; this helped us to plan the work and to join results from each subproblem.